I adopted my spunky calico cat, Lou, when she was just a kitten.

 Male calico cats are often born with health issues as well.

 3. Calico Cats Have a Big Personality

-As it turns out, calicos are well known for their personalities and, more specifically, their sassy attitudes.
+As it turns out, calicos are well-known for their personalities and, more specifically, their sassy attitudes.

-Though it could be argued a calico cat’s attitude is determined by its breed, the general consensus is there’s a certain attitude calicos are known to exhibit: one of extreme sass, pig-headedness and independence.
+Though it could be argued a calico cat’s attitude is determined by their breed, the general consensus is there’s a certain attitude calicos are known to exhibit: one of extreme sass, pig-headedness and independence.
 As someone who spends a majority of her day with a calico cat, I can vouch for this.

 Lou is the most aloof, brave and temperamental cat I’ve ever encountered.